 Algorithm development for functional screening (esp.
 CRISPR/Cas9 knockout screening)

-We developed a comprehensive computational solution for functional screens using CRISPR/Cas9, including guide-RNA design algorithms (SSC and CRISPR-DO), algorithms for the modeling and processing of CRISPR screens (MAGeCK/MAGeCK-VISPR), and for the interpretation of CRISPR screens using network or pathway information (NEST, MAGeCK-NEST).
-These algorithms became popular in the field: MAGeCK/MAGeCK-VISPR reaches over 20k paper visits and over 24k software downloads.
+We developed a comprehensive computational solution for functional screens using CRISPR/Cas9, including guide-RNA design algorithms (SSC, CRISPR-DO, CRISPR-FOCUS), algorithms for the modeling and processing of CRISPR screens (MAGeCK/MAGeCK-VISPR/MAGeCKFlute), and for the interpretation of CRISPR screens using network or pathway information (MAGeCK-NEST).
+These algorithms became popular in the field: the MAGeCK suite reach over 20k paper visits and over 38,000 software downloads.